wg-osr/walkerga.github.io/class/fi_cyclops.md

 **D:** Evil Eye<br>

 ## One Big Eye
 Your gaze is powerful.
 You can make anyone aware that you are looking at them, even if they don't see you.
-However, entities have easier access to your soul.
+When you do so, you learn if they are good or bad news, and they learn you are bad news.
+People you have looked into in such way have easier access to your soul.

 ## Boulder Throw
-In your hands, heavy objects inflict 1D12 damage when thrown.
+In your hands, heavy objects inflict at least 1D12 damage when thrown.

 ## Blind Fury
 You can reroll your damage rolls and choose the best result.
-If you do, you are blinded to all things that are not your target until your next turn (*creatures you cant see have advantage against you*).
+If you do, you are [blinded](/2020/11/10/extra-rules/#conditions) to all things that are not your target until your next turn.

 ## Glaring Weakness
 You can reduce the damage of an incoming attack you can see by 1D6.
-If you do, you are blinded until the end of your next turn.
+If you do, you are [blinded](/2020/11/10/extra-rules/#conditions) until the end of your next turn.

 ## Evil Eye
-When a spellcaster you can see casts a spell, you can force it to choose between taking 1D6 psychic damage or miscasting the spell.
-If you do, you are blinded to all things that are not the caster until your next turn.
+When a creature you can see casts a spell, you can force it to choose between taking 1D6 psychic damage or miscasting the spell.
+If you do, you are [blinded](/2020/11/10/extra-rules/#conditions) to all things that are not the caster until your next turn.